AGE is a 3-digit-numeric variable.

-AGE reports the individual's age, in years since last birthday.
-Age is not coded as "unknown" for any persons included in the IPUMS NHIS data.
-As the public use file's codebooks for 1998 forward state, "Because age is an important variable for instrument check items and in developing the weights, all respondents must have data on age."
+AGE reports the individual's age, in years since their last birthday.
+Starting in 2019, "Unknown-refused" and "Unknown-don't know" are allowed responses.
+Prior to 2019 age is not coded as "unknown" for any persons included in the IPUMS NHIS data.
+As the public use file's codebooks for 1998-2003 state, "Because age is an important variable for instrument check items and in developing the weights, all respondents must have data on age."

 While the meaning of AGE did not change, the basic question wording shifted over time.

 For 1968-1972, the main source of information on age was responses to the question, "How old was (person) on his last birthday?"
 If the respondent did not know a person's age, he or she was to estimate it as closely as possible.

 For 1973-1995, interviewers asked the person's date of birth [month, day, and year] rather than age.
 If the exact date could not be obtained, they were to elicit the approximate date or at least the year of birth.
 Using an Age Verification Chart, they converted the birthdate information into a figure on age at last birthday and confirmed that figure with the respondent.

 In 1997, interviewers asked, "Would you say [person's] years of age?"
 They also collected information on the person's date of birth and asked such follow-up questions as, "That would make [FULLNAME] [AGE] years old.
 Is that correct?" to check the accuracy of responses.